quantumJLBass/boa-fraud/proceedings/case overview/Constructive fraud.md

 6. Prearranged terms violating public auction requirements.
 7. Breach of tenant rights.

 These points, supported by specific evidence and legal standards, demonstrate substantial grounds to invalidate the auction as void ab initio.
-Let me know if you’d like a structured legal memorandum for further clarity.
+Let me know if you'd like a structured legal memorandum for further clarity.